 HT is one of the most important preventable risk factors for cardiovascular disease, stroke, and chronic kidney disease when not detected early and treated appropriately.
-HT treatment involves a process that includes medical treatment, lifestyle changes, and lifelong patient training (13).
+HT treatment involves a process which includes medical treatment, lifestyle changes, and lifelong patient training.
+13

 When the BP controls of hypertensive patients were evaluated, there was a consistency with previous studies.
-In a 2017 study conducted with 211 hypertensive patients, 35.8% of the patients had controlled BP, while 70.4% did not (14).
-According to another study with 380 hypertensive patients, 45.3% had controlled BP (15).
-The results of a cross-sectional study in 2022 showed that 43.2% of the patients had controlled BP, while 56.8% did not (16).
-In our study, 42.7% of the participants had controlled BP, indicating consistency with previous research.
+In a 2017 study conducted with 211 hypertensive patients, 35.8% of the patients had their BP under control, while 70.4% did not.
+According to another study with 380 hypertensive patients, 45.3% had their BP under control.
+The results of a cross-sectional study in 2022 showed that 43.2% of the patients had their BP controlled, while 56.8% did not.
+In our study, 42.7% of the participants had their BP under control, indicating consistency with the previous research.

-Within the scope of this study, when evaluating the adaptation of lifestyle changes in hypertensive patients, the majority of the hypertensive patients (83.8%) had body weights above the normal range.
+Within the scope of this study, when evaluating the adaptation of lifestyle changes in hypertensive patients, the majority of the hypertensive patients (83.8%) had a body weight above the normal range.
 46.5% of hypertensive patients were overweight, 34.6% were obese, and 2.7% were extremely obese.
-The prevalence of obesity is not only increasing in Northern Cyprus but also globally.
-Approximately 68% of US adults are either overweight or obese (17).
-Weight gain is associated with increases in BP and incidence of HT.
-It is estimated that at least 75% of the incidence of HT is directly related to obesity (3).
+The prevalence of obesity is not only increasing in North Cyprus but also globally.
+Approximately 68% of US adults are either overweight or obese.17 Weight gain is associated with increases in BP and the incidence of HT.
+It is estimated that at least 75% of the incidence of HT is directly related to obesity.3